minios-linux/minios-live/docs/condinapt.1.md

 ## Priority Queue

-Packages listed in the file specified by the **-P** flag (one package per line, no filters) form a special "Queue #1", which is executed first.
+The file specified by the **-P** flag contains regex patterns (one pattern per line, no filters).
+CondinAPT scans all queues, finds packages matching these patterns, and moves them (with all their filters and conditions) to a special "Priority Queue", which is executed first.

-Any package from the priority list is automatically removed from all regular queues.
-This ensures it will be installed unconditionally.
+**Pattern Matching:** Uses bash regex matching (=~ operator).
+Patterns can be simple package names or complex regex expressions.

+**Preserving Context:** This mechanism preserves all package conditions, filters, and release specifications from the original package list.

+**Override:** Matched packages are automatically removed from their original queues (both regular and target queues with **@release**) and moved to priority queues.
+Target releases are preserved in separate priority target queues.

+Example **priority.list**:

+    ^linux-.*
+    ^firmware-.*
+    ^dkms$

 # EXAMPLES